 A doctor may also prescribe nonstimulant medications such as atomoxetine (Strattera) and antidepressants such as nortriptyline (Pamelor).
 These drugs work by increasing levels of norepinephrine in the brain.

 Behavioral therapy can help a person with ADHD better understand their condition and learn management techniques.

 Family therapy can help inform parents and caregivers about ADHD and how to cope with the child’s condition.
 This can help them to create environments and routines conducive to symptom management.

 Parents and caregivers can help their children manage ADHD symptoms.

 - encouraging children to eat a nutritious, balanced diet

 - getting at least 1 hour of physical activity each day

 - limiting screen time each day, including phones, computers, and television

-Days that are structured and where children understand what they will be doing may help to reduce symptoms.
+Set routines in which children understand what they will be doing may help to reduce symptoms.